Letizia Michielon – Biography

 or philosophical and poetry readings.

-Philosophy effectively represents her third field of
+Philosophy effectively represents her third

 After graduating summa cum laude at Ca’ Foscari University, with a dissertation on the aesthetic